laurelmackenzie/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a linguist who studies the variability inherent in spoken language.
+I'm a linguist who studies the variability inherent in language.
 In my research, I analyze statistical patterns in large bodies of speech data in order to better understand how and why people talk differently.

 I am a co-director of the [NYU Sociolinguistics Lab](https://wp.nyu.edu/sociolab/); an Area Editor in the area of Sociolinguistics and Anthropological Linguistics for [*Linguistics Vanguard*](https://www.degruyter.com/journal/key/lingvan/html?lang=en); and one of the academic leads of [Our Dialects](https://www.ourdialects.uk/), an online atlas of British English regional dialects.
 In addition to publishing academic articles and book chapters on sociolinguistics, language variation, language change, dialectology, and linguistics pedagogy, I have served as an expert consultant for media pieces on regional dialects, language change, personal names, and how speakers’ accents can change over time.